Dry Flaky Skin in Bulldogs and French Bulldogs

-Dry Flaky Skin in Bulldogs and French Bulldogs Tip #5 TREATMENT DURATION: Treating the Acute phase is usually 2-3m duration pending improvements
+Dry Flaky Skin in Bulldogs and French Bulldogs Tip #5 TREATMENT DURATION: Treating the acute phase is usually 2-3months in duration pending improvements.

-Dry Flaky Skin in Bulldogs and French Bulldogs Warning #1 RX ITCH CONTROL: itch control is critical due to self-trauma and injury to your bulldog barrier.
-In severe acute cases, drugs might be needed to control the itch.
+Dry Flaky Skin in Bulldogs and French Bulldogs Warning #1 RX ITCH CONTROL: Itch control is critical due to self-trauma and injury to your bulldog’s skin barrier.
+In severe, acute cases, drugs might be needed to control the itch.

 Warning, often cortisone/steroids/prednisone are given which are usully effective, nevertheless over time can lead to serious adverse effects.

-Dry Flaky Skin in Bulldogs and French Bulldogs Warning #2 RX ANTISEPTIC: secondary bacteria (Staphylococcus ) and yeast (Malassezia) infection are common and often requires systemic medication
+Dry Flaky Skin in Bulldogs and French Bulldogs Warning #2 RX ANTISEPTIC: secondary bacteria (Staphylococcus ) and yeast (Malassezia) infection are common and often require systemic medication.

-Dry Flaky Skin in Bulldogs and French Bulldogs Warning #3 RX HARMFUL SIDE EFFECT: Many of the medication (RX) used can lead to side effects overtimes,
+Dry Flaky Skin in Bulldogs and French Bulldogs Warning #3 RX HARMFUL SIDE EFFECTS: Many of the medications (RX) used can lead to side effects over time:

-- ANTIBIOTICS: Antibiotics can lead to superbug multidrug resistance bacteria, MRSP
+- ANTIBIOTICS: Antibiotics can lead to the superbug, multidrug resistance bacteria, MRSP.

-- ATOPICA: Atopica often cause nausea and diarrhea
+- ATOPICA: Atopica often causes nausea and diarrhea.

-- APOQUEL: possible immune suppressant when given twice a day
+- APOQUEL: Apoquel is a possible immune suppressant when given twice a day.

-All RX can negatively impact your bulldog GI microbiome (“good “ gut microflora), which can leads to dysbiosis and leaky gut syndrome.
+All RX can negatively impact your bulldog’s GI microbiome (“good “ gut microflora), which can lead to dysbiosis and leaky gut syndrome.

 Dry Flaky Skin in Bulldogs and French Bulldogs SUMMARY MUST DO:

-- DIAGNOSIS BASED: Systemic Rx should be given based on a diagnostic testing finding
+- DIAGNOSIS BASED: Systemic RX should be given based on diagnostic testing findings.

-- PRESCRIPTION RX: should be prescribed for maximum impact at the minimal dosage and for the shortest optimal duration.
+- PRESCRIPTION RX: RX should be prescribed for maximum impact, at the minimal dosage, and for the shortest optimal duration.

-In contrast to prescription drugs, topicals such as medicated shampoos, medicated gels, spray’s, rinses, wipes, and supplements are all:
+In contrast to prescription drugs, topicals such as medicated shampoos and rinses, medicated gels, sprays, wipes, and supplements are all: